To buy a new climbing rope is pretty similar to getting a mobile phone contract. There are numerous types for seemingly endless uses.

 The alternative to the half rope technique is the twin technique – here, you always use both strands.

-- Insert: Alpine sports climbing.
+- Use: alpine sports climbing.
 Exclusively with double strand!

 - Symbol: Circle with two entwined circles